FrancescoBellini92/Todo-React/README.md

 3) run a development server with npm start

 #
-NB: this project has all features completed, but it's still a little bit raw and needs refinement :)
+PS: this project has all features completed, but it's still a little bit raw and needs refinement :)